 - After a base layer of crumpled items, you can put soft items such as pillows or towels first.

-- When packing small pieces of appliances or equipment, make sure to wrap them individually with packing paper for additional protection.
-Durable items such as pots or pans are exempted from this rule.
+- When packing small appliances or equipment, wrap them individually with packing paper or other moving supplies for additional protection.

 - Tape the bottom of each box to increase its strength and capacity.